Is a car accident settlement taxable income?

 No. In regards to car accident settlement taxable income, the payments that providers of No-Fault attendant care services receive from auto insurance companies must be treated as taxable by those attendant care providers (though they may not be subject to FICA or FUTA taxes).

 Attendant care is taxable whether the payments are made regularly as the bills for attendant care services accrue or whether they are made as part of a larger settlement for unpaid and overdue benefits.
 They are also taxable whether the payment is made directly to the injured claimant or to the people providing attendant care services.

-Importantly, this “car accident taxable income” rule also applies to family members who provide in-home attendant care to family members to loved ones injured in car accidents.
+Importantly, this “car accident settlement taxable income” rule also applies to family members who provide in-home attendant care to family members to loved ones injured in car crashes.